con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	mthil gyis] em.; mthil gyi NyiGyu
 > 	sen mo'i] em.; sen mo NyiGyu

-Erect atop the surface of the earth,
+Stood tall atop the surface of the earth,
-Pervading it with one of his foot soles;
+The sole of just one foot pervading all;
-Erect atop the summit of the world,[^122-1]
+Stood tall atop the summit of the world,[^122-1]
-Suppressing it with but his big toenail, (122)
+The nail of his big toe suppressing all; (122)

-[^122-1]: The Sanskrit word translated here as 'the world' is *brahmāṇḍa*, lit.
-'Brahmā egg', a term more commonly in non-Buddhist texts in reference to the universe.
+[^122-1]: The Sanskrit word translated here as 'the world' is *brahmāṇḍa*, 'Brahmā egg', a term more commonly in non-Buddhist texts in reference to the universe.

 * VV reads both *talesthitaḥ* and *nakhesthitaḥ* in compound as *bahuvrīhis*.
 He is slightly difficult to understand here, but his analysis doesn't seem far off from the ancient translation and what we have translated (somewhat freely).
 The Kangyur translation is almost incomprehensible.